Approximate Euclidean shortest paths in polygonal domains: Introduction

+\item As part of devising the above algorithm, when $\cal{P}$ is comprised of convex polygonal obstacles, our algorithm computes a $(1+\epsilon)$-approximate geodesic Euclidean distance between the two given points in $O(n+ \frac{h}{\epsilon}\lg{\frac{h}{\epsilon}})$ time.
+Further, our algorithm computes a $(1+\epsilon)$-approximate shortest path in additional $O(h\lg{n})$ time.
+(Refer to Theorem~\ref{thm:spcvx}.)

+\item When $\cal{P}$ is comprised of disjoint convex polygonal obstacles, we preprocess these polygons in $O(n+\frac{h}{\epsilon^2}(\lg{\frac{h}{\epsilon}})+\frac{h}{\epsilon}(\lg{\frac{h}{\epsilon}})^2)$ time to construct data structures of size $O(\frac{h}{\epsilon})$ for answering any two-point $(2+\epsilon)$-approximate geodesic distance (length) query in $O(\frac{1}{\epsilon^6}(\lg{\frac{h}{\epsilon}})^2)$ time.
+(Refer to Theorem~\ref{thm:distq}.)
+To compute an optimal geodesic shortest path amid simple polygonal obstacles, Chen and Wang~\cite{journals/talg/ChenW15} takes $O(n+h\lg{h}+k)$ time, where $k$ is a parameter sensitive to the geometric structures of the input and is upper bounded by $O(h^2)$.
+Our algorithm to answer approximate two-point distance queries amid convex polygonal obstacles takes space close to linear in $n$ whereas the preprocessed data structures of algorithms proposed in \cite{conf/soda/ChiangM99} occupy $\Omega(n^5)$ space in the worst-case.
+Also, our algorithm for two-point distance queries improves the stretch factor of \cite{conf/soda/Chen95} from $(6+\epsilon)$ to $(2+\epsilon)$ in case of convex polygonal obstacles.

+\item Furthermore, our algorithm to compute the coreset of simple polygons to obtain a sketch $\Omega$ of $\cal{P}$ as well as the algorithm to compute an approximate geodesic Euclidean shortest path in $\calP$ using the sketch $\Omega$ may be of independent interest. \end{itemize}

-The algorithm for single-shot approximate shortest path computation when obstacles are convex polygonal is described in Section~\ref{sect:r2nopreproc}.
-Section~\ref{sect:polydom} describes algorithm for computing an approximate Euclidean shortest path amid simple polygonal obstacles.
-The preprocess-query algorithm to answer approximate Euclidean distance queries is described in Section~\ref{sect:r2preproc}.
-The conclusions are in Section~\ref{sect:conclu}.
+Section~\ref{sect:r2nopreproc} describes an algorithm for computing a single-shot approximate shortest path when obstacles in $\calP$ are convex polygons.
+Section~\ref{sect:polydom} extends this algorithm to compute an approximate Euclidean shortest path amid simple polygonal obstacles.
+The algorithm to answer two-point approximate Euclidean distance queries amid convex polygonal obstacles is described in Section~\ref{sect:r2preproc}.
+A table comparing earlier algorithms to ours is given in the Appendix.